apollographql/tap-airtable/README.md

 ## Usage

 This section dives into basic usage of `tap-airtable` by walking through extracting data from a table.
-It assumes that you can connect to and read from a MySQL database.
+It assumes that you have access to the Airtable API.

 ### Install